Our Marine Conservation Projects

 Following the initial project funded by Sea-Changers, NARC visited Sri Lanka to partake in a number of underwater clean-ups.
 They also continue to contribute to the international network on ghost fishing, the Global Ghost Gear Initiative (GGGI), and became a working group member to exchange knowledge on worldwide solutions.

-The map below shows some of the marine conservation activities we have funded, categorised by type of project.
+The map below shows some of the marine conservation activities we've funded since our first grants in 2012.

-Click on a pin to learn more about an individual projects.
-Or click on the top-left icon to view a list of all funded projects (or to view the map key).
+Click on a pin to learn more about an individual project.
+Or click on the top-left icon to view a list of all funded projects or to view the map key.